Monthly Tech-Tip | No tracking! No ads! |

 All Temperature Numbers Temperature Listing

 Manganese metal fumes are toxic.
-It is difficult to verify the ceramic temperature where fuming could begin (welding is the context of almost all pages dealing with the topic and the level of concern regarding the dangers of manganese metal fume fever).
+It is difficult to verify the ceramic temperature where fuming could begin (welding is the context of almost all sources dealing with the topic).
+In welding circles, there is a significant level of concern regarding the dangers of manganese metal fume fever.
 The melting point of manganese metal is 1245C (around cone 7).
 However, in ceramics we use the dioxide form, MnO2.
 It decomposes to the monoxide form, MnO, well below typical firing temperatures.
 Theoretically, the MnO should be fairly stable.
 But in the real world material sources are crude and impure.
 Kiln firings are all about oxide interactions and reactions and the manganese has company - each MnO particle is surrounded, and vastly outnumbered by other compounds, especially fluxes, that may be trying to take away that atom of oxygen to reduce it to the metal form.
 And any production of carbon in the firing atmosphere can produce CO, hungry to do the same.

 In our own testing, especially when mixed with frits, the crude granular ore of manganese melts vigorously around cone 6.
 And it generates gases vigorously after that.